Equigrant

 You don't need a lawyer to set up a basic phantom equity plan, but you do need a clear written agreement.
 At minimum, your plan document should cover:

-3. Valuation method — how will you value the company at payout time?
+3. Valuation method: how you'll value the company at payout time

 Equigrant handles all of this for you.
-Set up a plan, invite employees, and they can track their stake in real time — no spreadsheets, no manual calculations.
+Set up a plan, invite employees, and they can track their stake in real time.